williamberrios/Automatic-Review-Report-Telco-Industry/README.md

 ## Solution

-Our solution is divided in 3 main parts:
+Our solution is **totally free** and not depending of any api's that might involucrate a cost in the near futures.
+It is divided into 3 main parts:

 ### 01. Pre-processing images